 “But indoor spraying is NOT effective on other islands of the Torres Strait where the Aedes albopictus (Asian tiger) mosquito is more common.

 “The difference between the two mosquitoes is that Aedes albopictus like to live outside– which is why indoor spraying is less effective against albopictus – whereas the Aedes aegypti likes to live and feed inside.’’

-Other personal protective measures that are effective against both types of mosquitoes include:
+Other personal protective measures include: